Skip to Content

 • All host ports are opened only via allowlist.

-Transmission Protection
+Transmission protection

 The only external communication possible with Harmony is via HTTPS using Transport Layer Security (TLS), a cryptographic protocol designed to protect against eavesdropping, tampering, and message forgery.

-Network Monitoring and Protection
+Network monitoring and protection

 Harmony leverages AWS utilization of a wide variety of automated monitoring systems to provide a high level of service performance and availability.
 AWS monitoring tools are designed to detect unusual or unauthorized activities and conditions at ingress and egress communication points.
 These tools monitor server and network usage, port scanning activities, application usage, and unauthorized intrusion attempts.
 The tools have the ability to set custom performance metrics thresholds for unusual activity.